 WordPress 7.0 introduces dozens of new features and improvements across the entire platform.
 The most transformative changes center around three core areas: AI integration through the Abilities API, real-time collaborative editing, and a comprehensive admin interface redesign.
 These features work together to create a more intelligent, connected, and user-friendly WordPress experience.

-Key Feature Highlights
+#Key Feature Highlights

 FeatureDescriptionImpact Level

-Abilities APINative AI integration frameworkRevolutionary
+Abilities APINative AI integration frameworkStep-change

 Real-Time CollaborationMulti-user simultaneous editingHigh